opentx/opentx-taranis-manual/advanced-features.md

 Each of these has a flight mode selection list, that will determine in which one(s) they are active.

-Most everything is done through dedicated mixers.
+Most everything is controlled through dedicated mixers.

 The mixers that are controlled by a flight mode will see their activation fade in/out according to the mode's settings.